Add an HTTPS listener

 • If a pay-by-data-transfer CLB instance is used, the bandwidth of listeners is unlimited by default.

-The maximum time that a TCP connection between a CLB instance and a client remains open when no data is transmitted.
-The default range is 1 to 60 seconds.
+The maximum duration for which the TCP connection between a CLB instance and a client can remain open without data transmission.
+Default value: 1 to 60.
+Unit: seconds.

-If no request is received within the specified timeout period, SLB closes the connection.
-When another request is received, SLB establishes a new connection.
+If no request is received within the specified timeout period, CLB closes the connection.
+When another request is received, CLB establishes a new connection.

 Note

-After you set the connection timeout, the setting applies to the entire listener.
-If you want to set a connection timeout for a specific backend server, you must configure a separate listener for the backend server and set the connection timeout in the new listener.
+This timeout period applies to all servers group associated with the listener.
+If you want to specify another timeout period for a specific backend server, create a separate listener for this backend server and set the timeout period that you want.

 Connection Request Timeout

-If you enable Gzip compression, files of specific types are compressed.
-If you disable Gzip compression, no file is compressed.
-By default, Gzip data compression is enabled.
+If you enable GZIP compression, files of specific types are compressed.
+If you disable GZIP compression, no file is compressed.
+By default, data compression is enabled for Gzip.

-Currently, Gzip supports the following types: text/xml, text/plain, text/css, application/javascript, application/x-javascript, application/rss+xml, application/atom+xml, and application/xml.
+GZIP supports the following file types: text/xml, text/plain, text/css, application/javascript, application/x-javascript, application/rss+xml, application/atom+xml, and application/xml.

 Note

-• Add the SLB-IP header to obtain the IP address of the SLB instance.
+• SLB-IP: Retrieve SLB IP: obtains the IP address of the CLB instance.

 Specify whether to immediately enable the listener after it is created.
 By default, listeners are enabled after they are created.

-1. In the SSL Certificate configuration wizard, select the uploaded server certificate, or when Selecting A Server Certificate, click Create A New Server Certificate to upload a server certificate.
+1. In the Certificate Management Service step, select an uploaded server certificate or click Create Server Certificate to upload a server certificate.
 You can also purchase a certificate.
-For certificate-related information, see create a certificate.
+For more information about certificates, see Add a certificate.

-1. Turn on the Enable Mutual Authentication switch, and select an uploaded CA certificate or create a new CA certificate.
-For more information, see purchase and enable a private CA.
+1. Turn on Mutual Authentication and select an uploaded CA certificate or create a CA certificate.
+For more information, see Purchase and enable a private CA.

 Note

-• A TLS security policy includes optional TLS protocol versions and associated encryption algorithm suites for HTTPS.
-For more information, see TLS security policy.
+• A TLS security policy contains TLS protocol versions and cipher suites that are available for HTTPS.
+For more information, see TLS security policies.

-Add backend servers to process client requests.
-You can use the default server group configured for the instance or configure a vServer group for the listener.
-For more information, see CLB server group.
-This topic uses the default backend server group as an example to describe the configuration.
+After the listener is created, you must add backend servers to process client requests.
+You can use the default server group that is configured for the CLB instance.
+You can also create a vServer group.
+For more information, see CLB server groups.

 Important

-HTTPS listeners do not support the addition of primary/secondary server groups.
+HTTPS listeners do not support primary/secondary server groups.

-1. In the Backend Server configuration wizard, select Default Server Group and click Continue To Add.
+1. In the Backend Servers step, select Default Server Group and click Add More.

-2. In the Select Server configuration wizard, select the backend server to add and click Next.
+2. In the Servers step, select the backend servers that you want to add and click Next.

 Note

 • The default weight is 100.
-A server with a higher weight receives more requests.
+Backend servers with a higher weight receive more requests.

-• If the weight of a backend server is set to 0, it will not receive any requests.
+• If the weight of a backend server is set to 0, no request is distributed to the backend server.

-4. Configure the port on the backend server (ECS instance) to receive requests and click Next.
-The port range is 1 to 65535.
+4. Click Add.
+Specify the port that is used by the backend server to receive requests.
+Valid values: 1 to 65535.

 Note